Walter Oesau: Death

 Göring – "He has also turned tired and coward!"

-Angered by this comment, Oesau took off in a Messerschmitt Bf 109 G-6/AS "Green 13" (Werknummer 20601—factory number) from Paderborn despite a high fever.
+Angered by this comment, Oesau took off in a Bf 109 G-6/AS "Green 13" (Werknummer 20601—factory number) from Paderborn despite a high fever.
 Leading three aircraft of the Geschwaderstab, the schwarm broke formation over the Ardennes as it approached the bombers.
 In the dogfight Oesau's wingman reported damage to his machine and he was ordered to break off.
 Left alone, Oesau faced P-38s and possibly P-51s as well.
 According to Major Hartmann Grasser, Gruppenkommandeur of III./JG 1, who was on the same mission, there were five P-38s facing Oesau.

 What followed is unclear as there are several versions.
 Oesau was chased by 1st Lt.
 James Leslie Doyle, 1st Lt.
 Wilbur L. Jarvis III and 1st Lt.
 James C. Austin, of the 428th Fighter Squadron (474th FG, 9th AF).
 All three were experienced pilots and chased Oesau from 28,000 feet to tree-top level.
 In the ensuing 20-minute dogfight, Oesau defended skillfully, though his aircraft was damaged by gunfire.
 While attempting an emergency landing, his Gustav received a final burst of fire in the cockpit area and crashed into the ground 10 km southwest of St. Vith.
 His body was thrown clear of the aircraft some yards away.